Table of Contents[Hide][Show]

 The proteins that comprise gluten are glutenin and gliadin which some people are sensitive to.
 Gluten can also be a trigger for people with celiac disease, which is an autoimmune condition.

-You don’t need to have celiac disease to avoid gluten, however.
+However, you don’t need to have celiac disease to avoid gluten.
 If you don’t feel good after eating bread, for example, perhaps you’re sensitive to the proteins.

 The more the body exposes itself to gluten, the more it irritates the lining of the intestines and the immune system acts out.
 It may then affect the strength of the intestinal wall, which leads to a leaky gut.

 When shopping, look for gluten-free food items.
-Dine in restaurants that can also give you this option.
+Dine in restaurants can also give you this option.

 If you love to cook, it’s not enough for you to use gluten-free products.
 Ensure there’s no trace of gluten in the kitchenware you use.

 Consuming excessive artificial sugar, especially fructose, is a risk factor for obesity and increased intestinal permeability.
 Both of which are also closely associated with non-alcoholic fatty liver disease.

 How can sugar promote a leaky gut?
 Some experts believe it has something to do with yeast.